urinieto/msaf/README.md

 | So           | Normalized Entropy Scores Precision |
 | Su           | Normalized Entropy Scores Recall |

+Analogously as in `run.py`, you can evaluate only a subset of the collection, by adding the `-d` flag:

+    ./eval.py my_collection -f hpcp -bid foote -d Isophonics

 Please, note that before you can run the `eval.py` script on a specific feature and set of algorithms, you **must** have run the `run,py` script first.

 For more information about the metrics read the segmentation metrics in the [MIREX website](http://www.music-ir.org/mirex/wiki/2014:Structural_Segmentation).
+Finally, you can always add the `-h` flag in `eval.py` for more options.

 ###As a Python module###